 Near one of the doors I read the poster which has the words “konzert” and “gedenken”.
 I knew that it was a commemoration concert so I asked one of the lady usher how much the ticket was and if it’s still available.
 Apparently there were not so many enthusiasts that night and I was able to secure a ticket for €24 euros, momentarily forgetting my growling stomach.

-Yes it was and I felt very lucky that it only cost me a fraction of what I would have paid in a normal opera concert.
+Yes it was and I felt very lucky that it only cost me a fraction of what I would have paid in a normal classical concert.

 Being the sentimental traveller that I am, I thought of the war and the faces around me.
 This orchestra is playing to remember a very tragic year in Dresden’s history – what could they be thinking?

-I will never know the Dresden that these residents around me knew during that concert. viagra online Because the Dresden that I’ve seen is far from the Dresden that was almost obliterated for three days in February 1945.
+I will never know the Dresden that these residents around me knew.
+Because the Dresden that I’ve seen is far from the Dresden that was almost obliterated in three days in February 1945.

-Dresden was bombed by the Allied diflucan online Forces from February 13-15, 1945.
+Dresden was bombed by the Allied Forces from February 13-15, 1945.
 War is cruel.